Kinetic/kinetic-c/README.md

         * Execute a Get operation to retrieve a key/value entry
     * `./bin/kinetic-c-util delete`
         * Execute a Delete operation to destroy a key/value entry
+    * `./bin/kinetic-c-util instanterase`
+        * Execute an InstantSecureErase operation to erase ALL content from the device